shawn-sss/backtrack/README.md

 3. Choose files or folders to include.
 4. Click “Create Backup” to proceed.

-> **Note**: Because this is an early preview, please test with non-critical files before relying on this tool for important data.
+> **Note**: Because this is an early stages, please test with non-critical files before relying on this tool for important data.

 ## Contributing

-Contributions and suggestions are always appreciated, as we work to define the project’s long-term roadmap.
+Contributions and suggestions are always appreciated, as we work to define the project's long-term roadmap.
 If you have a comment or idea, feel free to open an Issue or submit a Pull Request with a small improvement.
-As we progress, we’ll offer more structured guidelines and opportunities for broader collaboration.
+As we progress, we'll offer more structured guidelines and opportunities for broader collaboration.

 ## Contact & Feedback